Bulging Disc Surgery

 - No hospitalization is required

 Minimally invasive spine surgery is the new option for a bulging disc procedure, and at the forefront of this exciting field is the medical team at Laser Spine Institute.
-To learn more about the advantages of our minimally invasive procedures, and for a free review of your MRI or CT scan, contact Laser Spine Institute today.
+To learn more about the advantages of our minimally invasive procedures, and for your MRI or CT scan review, contact Laser Spine Institute today.